-- To make the students better to understand the aspects of skilled manufacturing practices, kinds of pathogenic microorganisms in food and quality control in food and pharmaceutical industries. - Develop industry oriented skills on developing drugs and food. - To make the students to understand the food quality systems and advancement universally. - It will explain the students about all kinds of bio safety levels in laboratories. - To train the students to be competent working professionals in the food industry and pharmaceutical industry. - To help the students to explain the production of quality food by imparting better nutritional, sanitation & hygiene concepts.
+- To make the students better to understand the aspects of skilled manufacturing practices, kinds of pathogenic microorganisms in food and quality control in food and pharmaceutical industries. - Develop industry oriented skills on developing drugs and food. - To make the students to understand the food quality systems and advancement universally. - It will explain the students about all kinds of bio safety levels in laboratories. - To train the students to be competent working professionals in the food industry and pharmaceurical industry. - To help the students to explain the production of quality food by imparting better nutritional, sanitation & hygiene concepts.

-Imparts skilled knowledge on good manufacturing practices and food spoilage of different types of foods.

-- 1. Develop skills on Food and drug based microbiological analysis. - 2.
-To encourage students to the entrepreneurs and develop the capacity for setting up small scale enterprises with respect to food and pharmaceuticals within the country. - 3.
-To organize functions for creating awareness about the importance of safe processed nutritious food. - 4.
-To provide diagnostic analysis of food and pharmaceutical products. - 5.
-The students will be able to discuss the role of microorganisms in industry. - 6.
-To carry out experiments to produce microbial metabolites.
+- 1. Imparts skilled knowledge on good manufacturing practices and food spoilage of different types of foods. - 2.
+Develop skills on Food and drug based microbiological analysis. - 3.
+To encourage students to the entrepreneurs and develop the capacity for setting up small scale enterprises with respect to food and pharmaceuticals within the country. - 4.
+To organize functions for creating awareness about the importance of safe processed nutritious food. - 5.
+To provide diagnostic analysis of food and pharmaceutical products. - 6.
+The students will be able to discuss the role of microorganisms in industry, as well as to carry out experiments to produce microbial metabolites.